dshanske/indieweb-post-kinds/readme.md

 			support for OpenGraph
 		* In the next version, will be rewriting the additions to the post editor. per request, it will give more control over the automatic parsing.
-	= Version 2.1.1 =
+		* Webmentions are now only sent if the new status is publish = Version 2.1.1 =
 		* Bugfixes from Version 2.1.0
 		* Removal of Semantic Linkbacks code due upgrade in Semantic Linkbacks